wiegerw/mackerel/README.md

 * Make a new implementation of the data type checker
 * Make a new implementation of the rewriter
-* Make a new implementation of the linearization of process specifications
+* Make a new implementation of the linearization of process specifications (partially finished)
 * Make a new implementation of the state space generation

 Some of the minor goals are:

 * Add multi actions to the process library
 * Properly handle sort normalization.
 This should help to simplify the class data_specification
+* Simplify the build (partially finished)
+* Support structured sort update syntax (partially finished)
+* Support imports

 ## Tools